 Eczema is a common skin problem that can be painful and embarrassing.
 It can be hard to pin‑point the cause of an eczema breakout as well, making it frustrating to deal with.
 So, how can you manage the itchy, irritated skin that eczema causes?

 There are natural ways that you can alleviate eczema.
 Safe topical treatments that can help the skin to heal include coconut oil and aloe vera (see our blog Natural treatments for dry skin to learn more).

-Another way to address eczema is by taking a collagen‑based supplement.
+Another way to address problem skin is by taking a collagen‑based supplement.
 Collagen can work in a few different ways to help with eczema:

 - Collagen has preventative qualities: it plays a role in strengthening and hydrating the skin and, one of the amino acids in collagen, glycine, is an anti‑inflammatory.